 Canada Promised to End Cruel Animal Testing—Now It’s Time to Fund Cruelty-Free Science

-In 2023, Canada passed two important laws to reduce the number of animals used in painful experiments.
-In 2023, after years of advocacy by Animal Justice and other animal protection groups, Canada passed Bill S-5, which overhauled the Canadian Environmental Protection Act, 1999 (CEPA), including key requirements to phase out painful toxicity tests on animals.
-During the last federal election, the Liberal Party of Canada committed to ending these cruel tests by 2035.
-Canada also passed a ban on testing cosmetics on animals.
+In 2023, after years of advocacy by Animal Justice and other animal protection groups, Canada passed Bill S-5—a groundbreaking law which includes key requirements to phase out painful toxicity tests on animals.
+The same year, Canada also passed a ban on testing cosmetics on animals.
+But despite these important developments, animals continue to suffer behind closed laboratory doors.

 Add Your Voice!